UBC-CIC/InvasivePlants/docs/DeploymentGuide.md

 1. Go to ECR in AWS Console
 2. Look for `invasive-plants-repo` repository
 3. Click on `View push commands` and follow the instruction
+4. Make sure you have Docker daemon running

 This is a sample of the `View push commands`: